Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{s} \ac{AI-SoC} become increasingly popular and widely adopted in various embedded devices, it is vital to allocate the tasks in such a way that ensures high performance while operating under low power, particularly in edge devices \cite{Kang-2020}.
-One such powerful edge device is the NVIDIA Jetson series, which contains hardware accelerators that are well-adopted for AI and graphics applications.
-They comprise several hardware engines dedicated to various parallel computation models and interfaced with high-speed and low-power SDRAM memories.
+One such powerful edge device is the NVIDIA Jetson series, which contains hardware accelerators that are well-adapted for AI and graphics applications.
+They comprise several hardware engines dedicated to various parallel computation models and interfaced with high-speed and low-power \ac{SDRAM}.
 However, in most cases, these devices balance heavy workloads, including multiple \ac{DNN}s, that can impair their performance.
 Some works consider optimizing the \ac{DNN} execution in their GPUs, such as \cite{GPU-Support}, but often overlook other accelerators, leading to suboptimal performance.
 Proper task scheduling and partitioning into their hardware engines can significantly enhance efficiency, thereby using the full potential of edge computing.
 Building schedulers remains challenging due to the heterogeneous nature of their hardware architecture and the unpredictable memory contention between different hardware engines.
-The contention arises from the use of a single shared bus connecting all the different hardware engines to the shared SDRAM memory (Fig. \ref{fig:Orin_Architecture}).
+The contention arises from using a shared bus that connects all hardware engines to the shared \ac{SDRAM}.
 Hence, extensive work is necessary to develop these devices' scheduling and hardware partitioning algorithms.